pingswept/design-for-fab/content/logistics/projects.md

 P4 proto: Thursday, March 31, at the start of class.
 The record should spin under gravity power by this date.

-P4 final: Thursday, April 7, at the start of class.
+P4 final: Tuesday, April 12, at the start of class.
+(Was previously April 7.)

 # P3: Make a puzzle ball